-Rates do not vary by time or wholesale market cost, and include an insurance premium to protect customers from volatility.
+Rates do not vary by time or wholesale market cost-zand include an insurance premium to protect customers from volatility (supplier hears price risk in absence of FAC).

 Tiered rates (inclining or declining blocks)

 The cost per unit of electricity increases/decreases at defined consumption thresholds.